Giuseppe Merla

-Giuseppe Merla is an Italian scientist who is a Full Professor of Molecular Biology at University of Naples Federico II and medical geneticist at Casa Sollievo della Sofferenza in San Giovanni Rotondo, Italy.
+Giuseppe Merla is an Italian scientist who is a Full Professor of Molecular Biology at University of Naples Federico II, Naples, Italy and medical geneticist at Casa Sollievo della Sofferenza in San Giovanni Rotondo, Italy.
 He is the Managing Director of Fondazione Telethon-Genomic and Genetics Disorders Biobank, a member of EuroBioBank (European Network of DNA, Cell and Tissue banks) at the Casa Sollievo della Sofferenza Hospital.
 Merla and his team led the discovery of a new rare genetic syndrome intellectual development disorder with cardiac arrhythmia and the gene responsible for it.
 Merla is also known for his extensive research on Kabuki Syndrome.
 He has been declared as the Ambassador of Kabuki syndrome and received the 2019 Ambassador Day award at the Royal Villa of Monza.

 Early life and education

 Merla received his degree in biological sciences completing his thesis-research work on Drosophila melanogaster in the laboratory of Prof. Gioacchino Palumbo at the University of Bari in 1996.
 Then he stayed for a year at the oncology laboratory of the Casa Sollievo della Sofferenza Hospital, and moved to the Telethon Institute of Genetics and Medicine, to work with Prof. Andrea Ballabio, recipient of 2016 Louis-Jeantet Prize for Medicine, first in Milan and then in Naples, where he stayed until 2001.
 After completing five years of research at the Telethon Institute, Merla went to Switzerland to work with Dr. Alexandre Reymond and Prof. Stylianos Antonarakis at the division of medical genetics of University of Geneva Medical School.
 In 2004, he returned from Switzerland to Italy to start his own research lab at the Medical Genetics Unit of Casa Sollievo della Sofferenza.
 In 2009, he obtained specialisation in Medical Genetics (la specializzazione in Genetica medica) at Sapienza University of Rome with Prof. Bruno Dallapiccola.